-Program Entrance Term: Fall, Spring, Summer Minimum Length of Program: 1 Term(s) Minimum Credit Hours for Graduation: 15
+Program Entrance Term: Minimum Length of Program: Minimum Credit Hours for Graduation: Fall, Spring, Summer 1 Term(s) 15

 The Early Childhood Care and Education Family Child Care Specialist TCC program is a sequence of courses designed to prepare students for in home family child care.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as management and regulations for in home family child care.
 Graduates have qualifications to offer child care in his/her home or to be employed in early care and education settings, including child care centers, Head Start, and Georgia Pre-K programs.